-Bringing Innovative Supplies and STEM Training to Students
+Bringing Innovative Supplies and STEM Training to Schools

-Our mission is to create a more vibrant, innovative future for our youth by giving students amazing STEM supplies, curriculum, training and support.
+Our mission is to create a more vibrant, innovative future for our youth by giving schools amazing STEM supplies, curriculum, training and support.

-Thanks to partnering with the Virginia and Alfred Harrell Foundation we were able to distribute over 4,000 STEM activity kits to disadvantaged students in Kern county!
+Thanks to partnering with the Virginia and Alfred Harrell Foundation we were able to distribute over 5,000 STEM activity books to disadvantaged students.

 The past five years STEMTaught has focused on helping Kern County Schools bring more hands-on into the classroom.
 With over 2,000 volunteer class lab visits and many schools needing help with supplies STEMTaught is making a difference in Kern County.
 See how you can help.